songxunzhao/node-screening-test/README.md

 Once yarn start is successful, it will launch http://localhost:3000 in the browser.
 If not launched automatically, please type http://localhost:3000 in browser address.

+React app is proxied to 8000 port, thus you can just play with client application.
 ## Test consideration
 A User can't create ADMIN/MANAGER itself from register page, because of security reason.
 The user will have NORMAL role as a default.